Power Generation Project

 KPUB is experienced with managing these costs, including using financial tools available through ERCOT to manage congestion costs on transmission lines.

-Would owning generation protect KPUB from ERCOT's Rotating Outages?
+Does owning generation protect KPUB from ERCOT's Rotating Outages?

+KPUB will still be mandated to implement load-shedding procedures (rotating outages for customers) if Texas experiences power supply issues during periods of high demand.
 ERCOT manages the flow of electric power to over 26 million Texas customers (90% of Texans), including KPUB customers, and is responsible for ensuring the supply of electricity is enough to meet customer demand (load).
 When the electric supply provided by all power generation is not enough, ERCOT begins emergency operations.
 During an energy emergency, the demand for power must be decreased to avoid uncontrolled blackouts.

 If ERCOT goes into emergency operations due to a lack of power supply, all electric utilities in the ERCOT market are obligated to immediately implement load shed procedures when directed by ERCOT.

-While this project would not take us out of the ERCOT market, it would provide our customers with financial protection during Winter Storm Uri-type events on the rate side.
+While this project would not take us out of the ERCOT market, it will provide our customers with financial protection during Winter Storm Uri-type events on the rate side.
 It also supports Texas’ plan to improve grid reliability by adding new natural gas-fired power generation to the market.

 How often will the plant be run, and would there be excess generation?